inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 .. .. figure:: media/packetloss.png
    :width: 100%

-From this, it is apparent that LMac carried the most packets, and :ned:`XMac` the least. :ned:`XMac` consumed significantly more power than the others.
-BMac and LMac carried around 90-100% of the traffic, XMac only 16%.
-XMac also has significantly more power consumption per packet.
-This is due to XMac sending lots of preambles.
-The conclusion is that in this scenario, with the selected parameter values, :ned:`LMac` turned out to be the most energy efficient MAC protocol.
+From this, it is apparent that LMac and XMac carried all packets, and :ned:`BMac` had some packet loss. :ned:`BMac` consumed significantly more power than the others.
+BMac also has significantly more power consumption per packet.
+The conclusion is that in this scenario, with the selected parameter values, :ned:`XMac` turned out to be the most energy efficient MAC protocol.

-.. note:: XMac might perform better with another slot duration value for the sensors, for example.
+.. .. note:: XMac might perform better with another slot duration value for the sensors, for example.
 However, this is out of scope for this showcase.

 | Sources: :download:`omnetpp.ini <../omnetpp.ini>`, :download:`SensorNetworkShowcase.ned <../SensorNetworkShowcase.ned>`, :download:`config.xml <../config.xml>`
 | Extra configurations: :download:`extras.ini <../extras.ini>`, :download:`ExtrasSensorNetworkShowcase.ned <../ExtrasSensorNetworkShowcase.ned>`